anilmainali/My-First-Repo/README.md

 I successfully clone it to my FirstRepo Folder.

-i deleted my other account to check

-if the commits made by changed to my name.
+I deleted my other account to check if the commits made by changed to my name.

-experinebting to edit on readme.md file
+Experinebting to edit on readme.md file.